 The HDD LED connection is located on pins 13 and 14 of JF1.
-Attach a cable here to indicate HDD activities.
+Attach a hard drive LED cable here to display disk activity (for any hard drive activities on the system, including SAS, Serial ATA and IDE).
 See the table on the right for pin definitions.

 HDD LED Pin Definitions (JF1)

-Pin# Pin# Definition
+Pin# Definition

 13 +5V

 14 HD Active